B. Sriramulu: Career

 Subsequently, with much competition and considering it to be a prestige, he contested as an Independent candidate again from the Bellary Rural constituency and also won.
 He then floated a regional party, Badavara Shramikara Raithara Congress or BSR Congress.
 He also announced that his party is going to contest from all the constituencies in the 2013 Karnataka Legislative Assembly election.
 Though his party did not manage to win many of the seats, it gave a major setback to BJP, by dividing the vote share mainly in the Hyderabad-Karnataka region, and shut the seat share to only 40 seats for the BJP.

 After his party faced the election defeat in 2013, he decided to merge his party with the BJP, saying that he and his party are keen to work, to bring Narendra Modi to power in the 2014 Indian general elections.

 In March 2014 he again joined BJP and contested Lok Sabha election from Bellary where he slidingly won the seat.

 He is BJP Karnataka, state vice-president.
-B. Sriramulu was health, tourism Bellary district minister in the Yeddyurappa government.
+B. Sreeramulu was health, tourism Ballari district minister in the Yeddyurappa government.

-In 2018, Karnataka assembly elections, Sriramulu contested from Molkalmuru and Badami.
+In 2018, Karnataka assembly elections, Sreeramulu contested from Molkalmuru and Badami.
 He won Molkalmuru, by a margin of 40,000 odd votes, but lost the Badami seat by 1500 votes to the former chief minister Siddaramaiah.

-On 27 July 2018, Sriramulu called for a separate state for North Karnataka due to alleged "injustice" in that part of the state.
+On 27 July 2018, Sreeramulu called for a separate state for North Karnataka due to alleged "injustice" in that part of the state.
 After the coalition government led by H. D. Kumaraswamy lost its majority, paving the way to BJP to form the government he was inducted as a minister into the cabinet.
 He serves as Minister of Health and Family Welfare in the government.

+In the 2023 General election to Karnataka Legislative assembly, Sreeramulu contested in Bellary seat and lost to INC candidate B Nagendra by a margin of 29300 votes.